kiraleos/jedi-team-challenge/README.md

 ## Design Choices & Assumptions

-- **User Identification:** Users are identified by a user ID string, which is used to generate a JWT.
-The application auto-creates an internal user record if one doesn't exist.
+- **User Identification:** Users are identified by a user ID string and a password.
+Passwords are hashed using bcrypt.
+JWTs are used for session management.
 - **Data Format & Chunking:** `data.md` is expected to be a Markdown table where each row's `text` column represents a single fact or chunk.
 The ingestion process parses these rows.
 - **Embeddings & LLM:** Google's Gemini models are used (e.g., `text-embedding-004` for embeddings, `gemini-1.5-flash-latest` for generation).
 Embeddings are stored as JSON strings in SQLite.
 - **Context for LLM:** The Gemini prompt includes: